HugeFrog24/kopfschmerzkalender-generator/README.md

 - Documenting medication usage and effectiveness
 - Maintaining consistent record-keeping, especially during severe episodes

 This constant focus on pain can become a source of stress and anxiety.
-Ironically, it may even worsen the condition patients are trying to manage.
+Ironically, it may even **worsen** the condition patients are trying to manage.

 As a chronic migraine sufferer myself, I understand these challenges firsthand.
-I found that meticulously filling out a Kopfschmerzkalender for medical professionals was not only mühsam (tedious) but often seemed to invite more headaches than it helped alleviate.
+I found that meticulously filling out a Kopfschmerzkalender for medical professionals was not only mühsam (tedious) but often invited more headaches than it helped alleviate.

 The **Kopfschmerzkalender-Generator** aims to address these issues.
-By automating and simplifying the process, it provides a more peaceful, less stressful way for patients to maintain vital health information.
+By automating and simplifying the process, it provides a peaceful, less stressful way for patients to maintain vital health information.
 This tool ensures that care providers still receive the data they need, without adding unnecessary strain on the patient.

 ## Features